Multiple sclerosis is a debilitating disease affecting more than 23,000 Australians.

-MS Research Australia (MSRA) says the treatment is available on a very limited basis in Australia for patients with severe MS who have not responded to other therapies.
+MS Research Australia (MSRA) says the treatment in Australia for patients with severe MS who have not responded to other therapies.

 MSRA says while the outcome for some of the patients in the UK trial has been very positive, the treatment may not work for all forms of MS and they caution that more research is needed to understand who will benefit the most from this treatment that can also carry significant risks

 Professor of Stem Cell Sciences at the University of Melbourne, Dr. Martin Pera, said the treatment uses chemotherapy, which is more aggressive than other treatments available.